NMCASJ/Website/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

 <https://nmca-nm.org/>

-The New Mexico Counseling Association serves a coordinating role for four divisions:
+The New Mexico Counseling Association serves a coordinating role for our divisions:

 1. New Mexico Counselors for Advocacy and Social Justice (NMCASJ)
 2. NM Mental Health Counselors Association (NMMHCA)